albertki/yedarm/README.md

 or, if you have `nodemon` installed:
 `nodemon app.js`

 *I wrote and designed this web application from scratch for use by a local tutoring program for students with special needs.
 The site has proved to be of significant help for the program's administrators and offered ease of usage by the common end-user(s).*

-*Please feel free to pull this project and re-design/re-implement, improve, and deploy this web application for your personal use.*
+*Please feel free to pull this project and re-design/re-implement, improve, and deploy this web application for your personal use!*